githubrobbi/OpenVPN-config-converter-OpenWRT/README.md

  - The OpenWRT router Version 18.06 (This is the one I testet this on.
 Other versions should probably work as well)

     ### WHY EXCEL?
     It provides an easy, interactive IDE.

     One could wrapp this into a compiled exe ... just need to create  some forms etc. to allow basic interactions (e.g. configure settings / start conversion etc.).

      If I would do it ...
 I would definately have all settings in an external TXT file ...

-I work with Excel almost everyday ... so just adding another botton todo some router magic is not a big deal :)
+     I work with Excel almost everyday ... so just adding another botton to do some router magic is not a big deal :)

 ## GET STARTED: